I'm Depressed and Exhausted. All. The. Time.

 That weekend was not the first time I’ve had to reduce or cancel previously made weekend plans because of exhaustion.
 I used to volunteer for an organization that met a few times a year on Sunday morning.
 After the second cancellation because of exhaustion, I stopped volunteering with them altogether.
 I simply did not have the energy to wake up on time.
 There are times when I have to force myself to get out of the house on the weekend, otherwise I will do almost nothing but nap and take care of a few errands.

-I was sick with a cold a two weeks ago.
+I was sick with a cold earlier this summer.
 I spent two days on my couch, sleeping.
 I realized that if I let myself, I would sleep all day long, every day.
 But I can’t.
 I have a job I need to go to five days a week, family and friends to see and a life to live.
 I just wish I wasn’t so exhausted all of the time.

 Unsplash photo via Niklas Hamann